Does Clover Mites Die in Winter? | Facts You Should Know

 • Seal Cracks and Crevices

 Bear in mind that you are dealing with very small insects here!
 Mites that live on clover can’t fly.
-Therefore, in order to prevent clover mites from entering your home, you need to ensure that every crack and crevice is properly sealed.
+Therefore, to prevent clover mites from entering your home, you need to ensure that every crack and crevice is properly sealed.

 Caulks are an efficient method for sealing up small cracks in all of the crevices and corners of the room.
 In addition to that, you might use wood glue or wood putty.

-• Over Fertilization Is not Encouraged
+• Fertilization Is not Encouraged

 Lawns that have been heavily fertilized and mulched serve as magnets for clover mites.
 Check to see whether you are using an excessive amount of fertilizer in your garden by applying more than the recommended amount.